S. 311/Mary Landrieu

 In addition to its rich Civil War history, the natural and cultural attributes of the Lower Mississippi region are unique.
 The South Louisiana estuary is considered one of North America’s most dynamic ecosystems for migratory birds and wildlife, and includes the Breton National Wildlife Refuge, established by President Theodore Roosevelt in 1904.
 Plaquemines Parish was also a culturally diverse home to Native Americans, Spanish, French and Africans, along with immigrants from China, the Canary Islands, Vietnam, Italy, Portugal, Sweden, and beyond.

-Update: Passed in the Senate
+Update: Passed in the Senate.
+Reported out of House Committee.

 —Harnett T. Kane, “Bayous of Louisiana”